 The National Archives has regular releases of newly declassified documents.
 Some are fairly arcane, many quite revealing.
-The latest release details notes and information regarding the attempt by Soviet Leader Gorbachev in 1986 to get an agreement to abolish nuclear weapons.
-Unfortunately, there was a fly in the ointment and his name is "the gipper":
+The latest release details notes and information regarding the attempt by Soviet Leader Gorbachev in 1986 to get an agreement to

 The documents show that U.S. analysis of Gorbachev's goals for the summit completely missed [my emphasis] the Soviet leader's emphasis on "liquidation" of nuclear weapons, a dream Gorbachev shared with Reagan and which the two leaders turned to repeatedly during the intense discussions at Reykjavik in October 1986.
 But the epitaph for the summit came from Soviet aide Gyorgy Arbatov, who at one point during staff discussions told U.S. official Paul Nitze that the U.S. proposals (continued testing of missile defenses in the Strategic Defense Initiative or SDI while proceeding over 10 years to eliminate all ballistic missiles, leading to the ultimate abolition of all offensive nuclear weapons) would require "an exceptional level of trust" and therefore "we cannot accept your position."